 Figure 3.
 TDR Waveform of Signal Crossing Plane Split in Figure 1

 Common mode noise: One of the preceding warnings above talks about splitting a plane to reduce common mode noise.
 Common mode means that there are two items that have something in common.
 Almost always this is a differential pair.
 If you are going to have noise, you are going to hope it is common mode.
 This means the same size noise is in both sides and that the differential pair then ignores that.
 This is the definition of a ground offset—it is true common mode noise and it has nothing to do with split planes.

 Analog and digital sections of a board: Another warning cited above links plane cuts to the analog sections of a board.
 Splits have to do with the distribution of two power supply voltages in the same plane and not the location of the analog or digital sections of a board.

 Similar to other topics of PCB design that are shrouded in misconceptions and false assumptions, the use of plane splits is marked by lots of misinformation and misdirection.
 When it is understood that plane splits are limited to the distribution of two power supply voltages in the same plane, it becomes much easier to factor plane cuts into the overall system design process and ensure that PCBs will work as designed, the first time.

-Discover more about advanced routing and verification of ground and power supply PCB layout traces with Altium Designer®.
+Discover more about advanced routing and verification of ground and power supply design planes in PCB layout traces with Altium Designer®.
 Have more questions?
 Call an expert at Altium.

 Ritchey, Lee W. and Zasio, John J., “Right The First Time, A Practical Handbook on High-Speed PCB and System Design, Volume2.”